ezzabuzaid/blog/src/content/blog/The ROI of Attending Tech Conferences for Developers.md

 Look, we're all in this field because we have a passion for technology, right?
 So, it only makes sense that gathering with like-minded folks to geek out about the latest trends and innovations would be, dare I say, enjoyable.
 Forget the stuffy corporate meetings and endless Zoom calls; this is where you can let your tech flag fly high.

-Whether it's participating in hackathons, joining in on interactive workshops, or simply having lively debates programming languages, tech conferences offer a variety of ways to have a good time while also expanding your horizons.
+Whether it's participating in hackathons, joining in on interactive workshops, or having lively debates programming languages, tech conferences offer a variety of ways to have a good time while also expanding your horizons.
 Let's face it: where else can you find people who not only understand your tech jokes but will also laugh at them?

 Why do programmers prefer dark mode?
 Because light attracts bugs 😂